Bismuth-Consultancy-BV/MLOPs/README.md

 5. After restarting Houdini, open the `MLOPs` shelf.
 Click the `Download Model` button.
 Optionally change the `Model Name` parameter to a custom model, or just leave as is and hit `Download` to work with the default Stable Diffusion Model.
 12. In the MLOPs nodes, use the dropdown on the `[type] Model` parameters to select a downloaded model to use.
 You can also provide a repo name from the [Huggingface Library](https://huggingface.co/models?pipeline_tag=text-to-image&sort=downloads), and the nodes will download it for you.
 For example `runwayml/stable-diffusion-v1-5`.

+# Downloading Models
+- By default, `$MLOPS_MODEL` (Without S at the end) is the path to a SINGLE model used by all nodes by default.
+You can set this to be your preferred default model.
+- By default, the plugin will cache all downloaded models to the folder specified by `$MLOPS_MODELS`.
+(Notice the S at the end) This will make them show up in the dropdowns for the model paths on the nodes.
+Both of the above varibles can be changed in the `MLOPS.json` to suit your preference.

 # Notes
 - We have provided a basic example file in this repo.
 You can find it in the `hip/` folder.